What's On

 The participants will meet musicians from AudioActive, theatre makers Suzy Wilson, Rob Watt and David Rosenberg, visual artist Sarah Maple, and work with professionals from the National Theatre, Creative Pod and many more.

-You will learn how to set up a new creative business and become a freelancer, manage and raise funds, market your work, and ensure it’s both accessible and sustainable.
+They learnt how to set up a new creative business and become a freelancer, manage and raise funds, market your work, and ensure it’s both accessible and sustainable.

 A person sits cross legged on a studio stage with soft blue lighting, they are looking at a book.
 Behind them is a screen with a projection of a court room.